Skip to main content

 Test Setup

-If you need to test multiple scenarios that depend on a single config or feature key, you can use a mock or stub to change the Prefab value.
+If you need to test multiple scenarios that depend on a single config or feature key, you can change the Prefab value using a mock or stub.

 Example Test